everweij/typescript-result/docs/why.md

     getUserAccount(userId)
   );

+  if (!result.ok) {
-  return result.fold(
+    return result
+      .match()
-    (order) => ({
+      .when(InsufficientBalanceError, () => ({
-      status: 200,
-      body: `Order with id ${order.id} placed successfully`, }),
-    (error) => {
-      switch(error.type) {
-        case "insufficient-balance":
-          return {
         status: 400,
         body: "Insufficient balance",
+      }))
+      .run();
   }

+  return {
+    status: 200,
+    body: `Order with id ${result.value.id} placed successfully`, }
 }
-    }
-  )
-}
 ```

-In the example above, TypeScript will notify us that not all code paths return a value.
+In the example above, TypeScript will notify us that we did not handle all possible failures.
 Rightfully so, because we forgot to implement the case where there is not enough stock.
 This is a great example of how TypeScript can help us catch potential bugs early in the development process, and how using a Result type can make error handling more explicit and structured.

 ## Let type inference do the heavy lifting